pftq/Hunyuan_Keyframe_Lite/README.md

 apt-get install -y ffmpeg
 ```

 Running the script.
 Settings are default to Dashtoon's original script.
 If sage and flash are both enabled, it'll prioritize using sage.
+Leave out the seed line for random.
 Can potentially stack on Skyreel by prompting with "FPS-24, " and switching transformer_model_id to Skywork/SkyReels-V1-Hunyuan-I2V but needs more code to incorporate the negative prompt / image latents first.
 ```
 python video_generate.py \
 --base_model_id "hunyuanvideo-community/HunyuanVideo" \